-You should always consider and seek approval from your immediate manager or the relevant DSV country management or, alternatively, Group Compliance before participating in events where competitors are present and business-related topics might be discussed formally or informally.
+You should always consider and seek approval from your immediate manager or the relevant DSV country management or, alternatively, Group Sustainability & Compliance before participating in events where competitors are present and business-related topics might be discussed formally or informally.

-If agreements are made during participation in events such as conferences, workshops, auctions and forums, they must always, regardless of contract form, be negotiated in compliance with fair competition principles.
+Generally, legal agreements should not be made during events such as conferences, workshops, auctions and forums, as such meetings are presumed to constitute collusion.
+Instead, agreements should be made in the ordinary course, outside such events and must always be in compliance with fair competition principles.

-When attending a meeting or industry forum and the discussion falls on matters presumed to be in conflict with competition law, you must leave the room immediately and request that your departure and refusal to participate is noted in the minutes of the meeting.
+When attending a meeting or industry forum and the discussion falls on matters which may conflict with competition law, you must leave the room immediately and request that your departure and refusal to participate is noted in the minutes of the meeting.
 If minutes are not prepared at the meeting, employees must request the preparation of such minutes.
-If the request is not accommodated, employees must write their own minutes and inform country management and Group Compliance accordingly.
+If the request is not accommodated, employees must write their own minutes and inform the DSV country management and Group Sustainability & Compliance accordingly.